homekube/homekube/Readme.md

 ## Requirements
 Server requirements are:

+* A 64bit PC or arm64 (e.g. Raspberry 4) or a Virtual Machine on any supporting OS
 * An Ubuntu 20.04 LTS (18.04 LTS or 16.04 LTS will do also [or alternatives linux distros supporting snapd](https://snapcraft.io/docs/installing-snapd))
 * At least 20G of disk space and 4G of memory are recommended
 * An internet connection